gothinkster/realworld/README.md

 ## Wait, I can use _any_ frontend with _any_ backend?

 Yup.
-All backends adhere to the same API spec for endpoints that the frontends to talk to, and all frontends use the same handcrafted Bootstrap 4 templates/styles.
+All backends adhere to the same API spec for endpoints that the frontends to talk to.

 ## What frontends and backends do you currently support?